Changing your name and your gender marker on identity documents are two separate processes, but they can happen at the same time.

 Below we’ve listed the necessary forms and cost for updating different forms of identification.

 Just like the name change process, updating identity documents can get really complicated really quickly.
-If you’re looking for specific information on how to update your identity documents, follow the button below for a comprehensive State-by-State guide.
+If you’re looking for specific information on how to update your identity documents, follow the button below for a comprehensive State-by-State guide from Advocates for Trans Equality.
+Make sure to check for updates, as laws change quickly and the site may not be updated immediately.

 Identity Documents Forms & Fees